lacruzagile/sofa/README.md

 and opening `generated-docs/html/index.html` in a browser.

+### Using a custom product catalog

+If you want to experiment using SOFA with a custom product catalog then the simplest way is to edit `~/.proxyrc` so that the line

+    "/examples": {

+becomes

+    "/examples/legalentities.json": {

+Then place your product catalog JSON file in

+    dist/examples/product-catalog.json

 ## Salesforce deployment

 The `salesforce` directory contains the necessary files to produce a Salesforce deployment.